antoinebossan1/disaster-prediction/README.md

 # Natural Disasters
 This project uses an LSTM model for natural language processing to predict whether a tweet is about a natural disaster.
-The model is trained on a dataset of labeled tweets and achieves an accuracy of over 80%.
+The model is trained on a dataset of labeled tweets.

 # Requirements
 This project requires Python 3.7 or later, as well as several Python libraries, including: